colxi/deep-observer/README.md

   - **`id`** : Unique string to use as identifier to the Observable. (if not provided is generated automatically)
   - **`observeConstruction`** : Boolean.
 If true callback will be executed also in construction stage. (default: false)
   - **`depth`** : Integer.
 Sets the observing depth limit.
 When set to 0, no limit is applied (default : 0 )
+  - **`ignoreSameValueReassign`** : Boolean.
+By default callback is only executed when the assigned value differs from the previous one.
+When this option is set to false, callback function is executed always  ( default : true )

 **Returns** : an Observable (Proxy)